Lazymindz/Keras-DMN-Chatbot/README.md

 ## Configuration

-Current model is not trained for a mere 15 mins, and as such you will not see appropriate response for the questions on the stories.
+Current model is trained for a mere 15 mins, and as such you will not see appropriate response for the questions on the stories.

 __To train the model__:
 Set the Train parameter within **'model_config.ini'** to 'True'.